Triangulated categories of relative 1-motives: Triangulated categories of a-motives

 We first treat the case of a perfect field $k$.
 We proceed by induction on the dimension of $X$.
 When $X$ is $0$-dimensional, we see that $\pi_X$ is finite \'etale because $k$ is perfect and $X$ is reduced, so that $\pi_{X!}\pi_X^!\simeq \pi_{X\sharp}\pi_X^*$ and we are done.
-For the induction step, we apply De Jong's resolution of singularities by alterations \cite[Theorem~4.1 + following remark]{De_Jong_alterations}.
-We obtain an alteration $h:\widetilde{X}\rightarrow X$ with $\widetilde{X}/k$ a smooth projectivevariety.
+For the induction step, we apply De Jong's resolution of singularities by alterations \cite[Theorem~4.1 and following remark]{De_Jong_alterations} (more precisely, since that reference requires $X$ to be integral, we apply it to every connected component of the normalisation of $X$, and then compose with the normalisation morphism).
+We obtain an alteration $h:\widetilde{X}\rightarrow X$ with $\widetilde{X}/k$ a smooth projective variety (smoothness can be achieved because $k$ is perfect).
 Recall that $h$ is proper surjective and generically finite.
 We choose a diagram of schemes with cartesian squares

 with the following properties. \begin{itemize} \item $T$ is a nowhere dense closed subset of $X$ and $U$ is its open complement. \item $h_U$ can be written as the composite of a purely inseparable finite morphism followed by a finite \'etale morphism. \end{itemize}